goujonbe/learn-rust-with-tests/book/structs.md

 ## Introducing parameterized tests

 Did you notice that tests are essentially the same?
 There's only a slight difference: the input and the expected output.
-But, we execute the duplicate the same code three times.
+But, we execute the same code three times.
 When you see this pattern, the solution is often **paramaterized tests**.
 Parameterized tests allow you to execute the same test against a different set of inputs.
 Unfortunately, it is not included in the standard library but we can leverage some external pacakges.

 Until then, you have used Cargo to run your code and your tests but in this chapter, you will also use it to manage your dependencies.
 To do so, you will write your dependencies in the `Cargo.toml` file that is automatically generated when you run `cargo new`.

 To avoid reinventing the wheel, we will leverage a package called [parameterized](https://crates.io/crates/parameterized).
-There were other options but we will keep it simple with a package that does exactly what we need.
+There are other options but we will keep it simple with a package that does exactly what we need.
 To use it in your code add the following lines to your `Cargo.toml` file.

 ```toml
 [dev-dependencies]